stcorp/harp/doc/python.rst

    format then it will try to import it using one of the available ingestion modules.

-   If the filename argument is a list of filenames or a globbing (glob.glob()) pattern then the harp.import_product() function will be called on each individual file and the result of harp.concatenate() on the imported products will be returned.
+   If the filename argument is a list of filenames, a globbing (glob.glob()) pattern, or a list of globbing patterns then the harp.import_product() function will be called on each individual matching file.
+All imported products will then be appended into a single merged product and that merged product will be returned.

-   :param str,list filename: Filename, list of filenames or file pattern of the
+   :param str,list filename: Filename, file pattern, or list of filenames/patterns
-                       product(s) to import
+                       of the product(s) to import
    :param str operations: Actions to apply as part of the import; should be
-                       specified as a semi-colon separated string of operations.
+                       specified as a semi-colon separated string of operations;
+                       in case a list of products is ingested these operations will be performed on each product individually before the data is merged.
    :param str options: Ingestion module specific options; should be specified as
-                       a semi-colon separated string of key=value pairs; only used if the file is not in HARP format.
+                       a semi-colon separated string of key=value pairs; only used if a file is not in HARP format.
+   :param str post_operations: Actions to apply after the list of products is merged;
+                       should be specified as a semi-colon separated string of operations;
+                       these operations will only be applied if the filename argument is a file pattern or a list of filenames/patterns.
    :returns: Imported product.
    :rtype: harp.Product